Bradawls

 Jargon Buster

-• Gimlet: A screw-tipped boring tool similar to a bradawl but with a spiral shaft, designed to drill deeper holes through manual rotation rather than simple pressure.
+• Gimlet: A screw-tipped boring tool similar to a bradawl but with a spiral shaft, designed to drill deeper holes through manual rotation rather than simple downward pressure.

 Who Uses Bradawls?